-For multiple subject, the average age of interns was higher than the preliminary credential holders.
-For single subject, there was no difference in the average age - all had the same average of 32 years.
-The average age of education specialist was higher than both multiple subject and single subject credential holders.
+For Multiple Subject, the average age of interns was higher than the preliminary credential holders.
+Single Subject credential holders looked similar to Multiple Subject credential holders, university intern with an average age of 31 and preliminary with an average of 32 years.
+The average age of Education Specialist holders was higher than both Multiple Subject and Single Subject credential holders.
 District intern credential holders had the highest average age of all groups.

-In summary, the average age differed by teaching credentials - ranging from 31 years for multiple subject preliminary credentials to 39 years for education specialist district intern candidates.
+In summary, the average age differed by teaching credentials - ranging from 31 years for Multiple Subject preliminary credentials to 40 years for Education Specialist district intern candidates.

 Figure 16.
-Average Age in Years by Credential Type, 2015-16
+Average Age in Years by Credential Type, 2016-17